CX-Box/cxbox-doc/docs/widget/fields/field/fileUpload/fileUpload.md

 ### How to add?

 ???
 Example
-    Need to define storage for files.In the example file storage is minio.
+    For the entire application, a single file storage solution needs to be defined.
+In this example file storage is minio.

     **Step1 FileStorage** Add file storage.